A merchant cash advance (MCA) is a popular form of financing, especially useful for businesses with limited access to traditional bank loans.

 They provide more significant sums of money at a fixed rate and with a regular repayment schedule.

-These loans generally require collateral and a credit history of at least 680 for consideration.
-They usually have longer repayment terms, but the rates are generally higher than other business financing options.
+They usually have longer repayment terms, but the rates are generally lower than those of MCAs.

 Small Business Loans vs. MCAs